0xEE0000/2024MPU_OS_Shell/README.md

 # About the shell
+This the group project of 2024MPU Operating System, was tought by Dennis Wong.
 ## Entrance

 For the entrance, we start from `Enter command`.
 In here, users have 1 types of command: